gkunter/coquery/README.md

 * View every token that matches your query within its context

 ### Queries
-* Query by orthography, phonetic transcription, lemma, or gloss, and restrict your query by part-of-speech
+* Match tokens by orthography, phonetic transcription, lemma, or gloss, and restrict your query by part-of-speech
 * Use string functions e.g. to test if a token contains a letter sequence
 * Use the same query syntax for all installed corpora